 - How Many Times Will Robert Kraft be Shown on TV During Broadcast?

 - Who Will the Super Bowl MVP Mention First in Speech?

 Again, these are just a few examples of wagers placed in the past.
-For Super Bowl LII, look out for bets regarding Justin Timberlake’s halftime show.
-There will surely be numerous bets available on his outfits, song selection, possible errors, etc.
+For Super Bowl LIII, look out for bets regarding the halftime show.
+There will surely be numerous bets available on the artist and the performance.